-Since joining Venable, Celia served as the Interim Hospital Counsel for two hospitals within a large, diversified health system in the mid-Atlantic region.
-In this capacity, she acted as lead counsel to each hospital; advised the hospital presidents, senior management and the Boards of Directors; served on hospital leadership teams; and managed the day-to-day legal needs of the hospitals.
+Since joining Venable, Celia has served as the interim hospital counsel for two hospitals within a large, diversified health system in the mid-Atlantic region.
+In this capacity, she acted as lead counsel to each hospital; advised the hospital presidents, senior management, and boards of directors; served on hospital leadership teams; and managed the day-to-day legal needs of the hospitals.

-Celia previously served as legal counsel to a large, national pharmacy benefit management company where she provided legal advice on a broad array of regulatory and compliance issues, including Medicare Part D; ERISA; state PBM, utilization review, insurance and pharmacy laws; HIPAA and state privacy laws; and licensure and accreditation.
-She also drafted and negotiated a variety of complex contracts and other legal instruments on behalf of the company, and assisted in the preparation of proposals for new business.
+She previously served as legal counsel to a large national pharmacy benefit management company, where she provided legal advice on regulatory and compliance issues, including Medicare Part D; ERISA; state PBM, utilization review, and insurance and pharmacy laws; HIPAA and state privacy laws; and licensure and accreditation.
+She also drafted and negotiated a variety of complex contracts and other legal instruments on behalf of the company and assisted in the preparation of proposals for new business.